DoubleSpout/nodeClientSession/README.md

 nodejs client cookie session middleware, support cross process and multi server without any other database(such as redis or mongodb) to store session data, cookie is encryption and md5 verify signatures.

-the module are also be used in express framework.
+the module can also be used in express framework.

 ## Installing the module